The Ultimate Paralegal Guide (2020)

 - Maintain and organise files

 At a glance, paralegal work looks pretty similar to the tasks a trainee might carry out.

-So, what’s the difference between a paralegal and a lawyer?
+What’s the difference between a Paralegal and a Lawyer?

 Paralegal work often overlaps with the work of solicitors, so you’d be forgiven for not being able to clearly distinguish the difference.